ensemble Suono Giallo

 Michele Bianchini, Italian saxophonist, is dedicated to the development and research of new repertoire in contemporary music both as a soloist and as a member of different chamber music ensembles.

-Since 2016, he organizes the International ilSuono Contemporary Music Week together with the Greek composer Theocharis Papatrechas.
-This project, annually held in Città di Castello, consists of a series of events dedicated to contemporary music.
+Since 2016, he has organized ilSuono Contemporary Music Week together with the Greek composer Theocharis Papatrechas.
+This project, annually held in Città di Castello, consist in a series of events dedicated to contemporary music.

 Learn more about Michele: